kappelmann/engaging-large-scale-functional-programming/resources/contest/README.md

 ### Starting From A Backup

-After each crawl, the scoreboard manager serialises its data as a backup.
+After each crawl, the scoreboard manager serialises its data and saves it in the folder `backups`.
-In case of a system crash, you can restart the manager from this backup by running
+In case of a system crash, you can restart the manager from these backups by running
 ```
 python3 scoreboard_manager.py restore_backup
 ```